nagyrobi/Battery-Emulator-Docs/docs/20-battery/Nissan-LEAF---e‐NV200.md

 - Open contactors
 - Reset battery degradation via the More Battery Info page
-- Disconnect CAN cables (I also disconnected the inverter cable as they share a single CAN bus)
+- Disconnect CAN cables (also disconnect them from the inverter if they share a single CAN bus)
 - Keep BMS power ON, but remove CHG/IGN 12V signal
 - Wait 3 minutes
 - Reconnect CAN cables